StefanSchroeder/Gocal/README.md

 This option will add this image to every month as a background.
 You should only use images with a bright tone so that you do not obstruct the usefulness of the calendar.

-		-plain This will hide everything that can be hidden.

 Event File